graphops/graphcast-sdk/README.md

 # graphcast-rs
-Implementation of Graphcast in Rust (Hackathon)
+Implementation of Graphcast SDK in Rust